oat-sa/extension-tao-sync/README.md

 ### Result synchronization

 Once the Client Server has the delivery result, a script sends it to the Central Server.
-Only completed delivery executions will be sent.
-Results have been submitted only once.
-When a delivery execution is send, sync history will be updated to log the action.
-`deleteAfterSend` parameter can be set to true to delete results after synchronization.
+Only completed delivery executions will be sent, results will be submitted only once.
+When a delivery execution is sent, the synchronization history will be updated to log the action.
+You can set the `deleteAfterSend` parameter to `true` to delete results after the synchronization.

-To configure the amount of data by request, use `chunkSize` parameter in `taoSync/resultService` config
+To configure the amount of data per request, use the `chunkSize` parameter in the `taoSync/resultService` configuration.

 ```bash
 $ sudo -u www-data php index.php '\oat\taoSync\scripts\tool\synchronisation\SynchronizeResult'
 ```

-### 3. Synchronize All
+### Synchronizing all data and results

-To synchronize data and results in the same time:
+To synchronize data and results at the same time, use the following command:

 ```bash
 $ sudo -u www-data php index.php '\oat\taoSync\scripts\tool\synchronisation\SynchronizeAll'